Lanzarote Canary Islands Travel Guide

 Carry a valid driving license, car rental documents, and ID.

-For extensive island exploration, a rental car offers the most freedom and access to remote sites.
+For extensive island exploration, having a rental car allows for the most freedom and access to remote sites.